Downtown Eugene

 The butterfly parking structure is a good location for a permanent market, facing the park blocks.
 It's actually the original location of the Farmers Market downtown, which opened in outdoor structures there in 1915.
 A step-up was the building of Eugene's first indoor market in 1929, a community-built, extremely pretty salmon-and-terracotta building on Broadway & Charnelton.

 Basically, with the coming of Urban Renewal after World War II, our local governments developed a habit of wasting downtown.
 They destroyed a beautiful County Courthouse where the current one sits, a beautiful City Hall on Willamette Street, a Carnegie public library on 11th, blocks and blocks of small local shops … even the park block landscaping was far more beautiful in the past.
-Urban Renewal provides incentive to destroy, for its own sake -- not preserving the good, not destroying the bad -- just destroying.
-It indiscriminately destroys small businesses, schools, non-profits, small producers, local ownership, local jobs, pretty parks, pretty buildings, trees, people, etc. Its record is horrendous.
+Urban Renewal provides incentive to destroy, for its own sake -- not preserving the good, not fixing the bad -- just destroying.
+It indiscriminately eliminates small businesses, schools, non-profits, small producers, local ownership, local jobs, pretty parks, pretty buildings, trees, people, etc. Its record is horrendous.

 So, the butterfly parking lot is, once again, a perfect location for a permanent farmers market -- actually, Saturday Market was held upon this structure for several years.